 This is Us

 Hi, I’m Lindsay and I was born with Cerebral Palsy.
 Cerebral Palsy is caused by a brain injury or brain malformation that occurs before, during, or after birth.
-Because of the brain damage during brain development the child’s muscle control, muscle coordination, muscle tone, reflexes, posture and balance can be affected.
+Because of the brain damage during brain development, the child’s muscle control can be affected.
+Muscle coordination, tone, reflexes, posture, and balance also be influenced.
 There are four main types of CP: Spastic Cerebral Palsy, Dyskinetic Cerebral Palsy, Ataxic Cerebral Palsy, and Mixed Cerebral Palsy.
 I have Spastic diplegia/diparesis.
-In this type of CP, muscle stiffness is mainly in the legs, with the arms less affected or not affected at all.
-People with spastic diplegia might have difficulty walking because tight hip and leg muscles cause their legs to pull together, turn inward, and cross at the knees (also known as scissoring).
+In this type of CP, muscle stiffness is mainly in the legs.
+The arms are less affected or not affected at all.
+People with spastic diplegia might have difficulty walking.
+Tight hip muscles and tight leg muscles cause their legs to pull together.
+Their legs turn inward and cross at the knees.
+This is also known as scissoring.

 With Jenny’s Spina Bifida, she also has hydrocephalus.
 Hydrocephalus is a build-up of fluid in the cavities deep within the brain.
 The extra fluid puts pressure on the brain and can cause brain damage.
 It’s most common in infants and older adults.
 Hydrocephalus is characterized by head enlargement in infants.
 Adults and older children experience headache, impaired vision, cognitive difficulties, loss of coordination, and incontinence.
 Treatment is often a tube (shunt) inserted surgically into a ventricle to drain excess fluid.